Floweynt/coro-ap/README.md

 I have not benchmarked anything.
 Exception handling is not implemented efficiently, since each coroutine has a method-global catch statement to propagate exceptions.

+## Future Work
+- Optimize the transformer to use streaming visitor api rather than asm tree